-Whether you are the Reporting Party or the Responding Party, the university's primary relationship is to the student and not to the parent.
-However, in the event of major medical, disciplinary or academic jeopardy, students are strongly encouraged to inform their parents.
-University officials may directly inform parents when requested to do so by a student; and/or:
+Whether you are the Complainant or the Respondent, the University's primary relationship is to the student and not to the parent.
+However, in the event of major medical, disciplinary, or academic jeopardy, students are strongly encouraged to inform their parents. he Complainant.
+The University does provide options for questioning without confrontation.